-Pain during the passing of urine or difficulty starting a urine flow and keeping it going is called dysuria.
-There are many causes for this condition, including infection, irritation of the urinary tract from sexual activity, and interstitial cystitis, which would indicate bladder inflammation.
-Dysuria is more common in women, and when it occurs in men, they tend to be older.
-People who visit a doctor with concerns about dysuria will usually receive a urinalysis so the physician can look for white blood cells, a sign of infection in the urinary tract.
+Dysuria is pain during urination or difficulty beginning or continuing urination.
+Many factors can cause this issue, including infection, irritation of the urinary tract from sexual activity, and interstitial cystitis, which causes bladder inflammation.
+Dysuria is more common in women, and the men it affects tend to be older adults.
+A visit to the doctor for dysuria will usually result in urinalysis so the physician can look for white blood cells, a sign of a urinary tract infection.

 Stones that form in the urinary tract, bladder, or kidneys can irritate the urethra as they pass through.
 Soaps and other hygiene products can cause temporary urethra inflammation and dysuria.
 Medications such as some cancer treatments can irritate the bladder and urethra during elimination.
 Eating certain foods such as spicy peppers may result in irritants in the urine.

 Inflammation of the bladder or cystitis can result in irritation of the urethra and dysuria.
 Although bacterial infections are usually the cause of bladder inflammation along with a urinary tract infection, cystitis can arise from drugs, radiation treatments, catheters, and illness.
 A compromised immune system can predispose a person to cystitis from infection.

 Dysuria may be uncomfortable, but it also raises concern about potential underlying causes, one of which is a worsening infection such as an STD.
 If the infection spreads up the urinary tract, kidney damage could be the ultimate outcome.
 People with dysuria should take it seriously and not look at treatment simply as a way to reduce discomfort.
 At a medical clinic, a doctor can perform simple tests to ensure that an infection has not established itself.